-I've enjoyed reading various articles on photography here on DenGarden, and I felt encouraged to make use of my cameras.
+I have enjoyed reading various articles on photography here on DenGarden and they helped encourage me to make use of my cameras.
 One afternoon’s weather and light seemed to afford a perfect opportunity to apply some of the techniques I had been reading about.
-Cool and cloudy after a good rain, my garden’s flowers had perked up after a few hot days.
+Cool and cloudy after a good rain following a few hot southern days, my garden’s flowers had finally perked up.
 They were calling me outdoors, “Come, come, we’re beautiful today!”

-The Species Is Native to the Southeastern United States
+This Species is Native to the Southeastern United States

 The oakleaf hydrangea is native to the United States, making it the only true American hydrangea.
-The flowers are stark white and turn to a pale pink in early summer.
-The blooms often last into the summer unless they get too dry.
+The flowers are stark white and generally turn to a pale pink in early summer.
+The blooms can last into the summer unless they get too hot and dry.

 The Oakleaf Hydrangea Is a Sizable Plant